 Non Communicable Disease Unit

-Chronic disease is a serious and widespread threat to the health and wellbeing of people both in Australia and overseas.
+Chronic disease is a serious and widespread threat to the health and wellbeing of people both in Australia and globally.
 Most notably, cardiovascular disease and type 2 diabetes mellitus are leading causes of disease burden and premature death.
-The Non-communicable Disease Unit combines existing world-class expertise and capabilities of Professor Brian Oldenburg and his team, addressing key gaps in the prevention and management of chronic disease.
-Particular areas of focus are:
+The Noncommunicable Disease Unit combines existing world-class expertise and capabilities to address key gaps in the prevention and management of chronic disease.

-- Collaborating with industry and other partners in Australia and internationally to develop and rigorously evaluate digital health programs for the prevention and management of chronic disease.
+- Collaborating with industry and other partners in Australia and globally to develop and rigorously evaluate digital health programs for the prevention and management of chronic disease.

 - Developing, implementing and evaluating ‘real world’ lifestyle and community-based interventions to improve the prevention and control of chronic disease in resource constrained settings and countries;